 And I get answers — but I’m never really sure that they are the right ones.

-“I wonder if we are all strung together by a universal ethic or model,” says my former football coach, Carl Rice, who now lives and coaches in Akron, Colo.
+“I wonder if we are all strung together by a universal ethic or model,” says my former football coach, Carl Rice, who lived and coached in Akron, Colo, and Wyoming.

 “I think one can recognize right and wrong, especially in each other.
 I have been blessed to do what I do.
 I realize I have touched a lot of people.
 Think how many you touch with your decisions.
 I realize that much of the time we concentrate on the monster, which is the far removed machine.
 The truth is — the struggle rages in the individual.
 Ethics doesn’t just happen, it is a practice.”